San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 Wyoming Stats and Trends

-- The Cowboys have been underdogs by 3 points or more two times this year and have not covered the spread once.

-- Wyoming's games this year have gone over the total in two out of six opportunities (33.3%).
+- Wyoming's games this year have gone over the point total two times in six opportunities (33.3%).

-- The Cowboys score 22.1 points per game, comparable to the 22.8 the Spartans surrender.
+- The Cowboys put up 22.1 points per game, comparable to the 22.8 the Spartans give up.

-- Wyoming is 1-1-1 against the spread and 3-0 overall when the team puts up more than 22.8 points.
+- Wyoming is 1-1-1 against the spread and 3-0 overall in games when it records more than 22.8 points.

 - The Cowboys have turned the ball over 12 times this season, seven more turnovers than the Spartans have forced (5).